dwaxe/dwaxe.github.io/index.md

 layout: post
 ---

-This is not quite a triumph
+This is not yet a triumph.